September Beekeeping UK – Feeding, Varroa and Winter Prep

 - Work done on equipment, entrances, mouse guards and weatherproofing.

-Keeping consistent notes – whether in a paper notebook or in a digital system such as the BeezKnees HiveTag members area – makes it much easier to understand how your bees are doing over time.
+Keeping consistent notes – whether in a paper notebook or in a digital system such as the BeezKnees HiveTag members area – makes it much easier to understand how your bees are doing over time, especially when reviewing colony health after treatment and whether winter bee preparation is working.

 September is also a great month to attend association meetings, talks or training events.
 With less pressure from swarm control, you can focus on building your knowledge ready for next season.
 See our Beekeeping Guides for more reading between meetings.